CK Travels

 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Way back at the start of 2018, when we were planning where to spend five months backpacking in late 2018/ early 2019 we debated long and hard as to where we’d like to see the New Year’s Eve celebrations in December.
+We debated long and hard as to where we’d like to see the New Year’s Eve celebrations on December 31st.
 We had previously seen London’s fireworks, plus Auckland and Sydney, so we wanted to try somewhere in Asia.

-Bangkok and Kuala Lumpur made the shortlist but we opted for Hoi An in Vietnam, as we had visited before and thought the full lantern and old quarter experience would be magical over New Year.
+Bangkok and Kuala Lumpur made our New Year’s celebrations shortlist but we opted for Hoi An in Vietnam, as we had visited before and thought the full lantern and old quarter experience would be magical over New Year.

 Celebrating New Year's Eve in Hoi An, Vietnam | Blog post